Brexit: Your guide to EU jargon

 Hard border: A border controlled and protected by customs officials, police, or military personnel.

-Hard Brexit: This phrase is often used by critics of Brexit who think it will harm the UK economy.
-A hard Brexit would be one where few of the existing ties between the UK and the EU were retained leading to more disruption than a Soft Brexit.
+Hard Brexit: A hard Brexit would be one where few of the existing ties between the UK and the EU were retained, so it would mean Britain giving up membership of the EU's single market, and setting up its own trade deals and rules.
+It is a phrase often used by critics of Brexit who think it will harm the UK economy.

 Henry VIII powers: Legal provisions for ministers to decide on changes to existing UK law without the normal process of scrutiny in Parliament.
 The term is named after King Henry VIII's preference for creating laws by royal proclamation rather than through Parliament.